layumi/University1652-Baseline/README.md

 We note that there are no overlaps between 33 univeristies of training set and 39 univeristies of test set.

 ## News
+**1 Dec 2021** Fix the issue due to the latest torchvision, which do not allow the empty subfolder.
+Note that some buildings do not have google images.

 **3 March 2021** [GeM Pooling](https://cmp.felk.cvut.cz/~radenfil/publications/Radenovic-arXiv17a.pdf) is added.
 You may use it by `--pool gem`.

 **21 January 2021** The GPU-Re-Ranking,  a GNN-based real-time post-processing code, is at [Here](GPU-Re-Ranking/).